mariusaarsnes/it2810-webutvikling-h17-prosjekt-4-group-50/DOC.md

 We have decided to make a type of music database, using the Spotify api to get data to store in our own database.
 We decided to focus on artists, their albums and their songs.
 This gives us a rich data source which we also can make a simple but useful application for.
-De tenkte modellene våre ser, per nå, slik ut:
+Our models look are as follows:

 Artist: